 González presented the measure with Congressman Tom MacArthur, while Sean Duffy and Nydia Velázquez joined as co-authors.

 González said that the measure covers three main areas: job creation, incentives for small and mid-sized businesses and health.

-In this project, González proposes a temporary increase in the percentage of loans to small and mid-sized businesses under the Small Business Administration (SBA), the elimination or temporary reduction of charges that local companies have pay to receive a loan guaranteed by the SBA and gives preference to the Puerto Rican enterprises in the contracting of services of the federal government in Puerto Rico.
+In this bill, González proposes a temporary increase in the percentage of loans to small and mid-sized businesses under the Small Business Administration (SBA), the elimination or temporary reduction of charges that local companies have pay to receive a loan guaranteed by the SBA and gives preference to the Puerto Rican enterprises in the contracting of services of the federal government in Puerto Rico.

 "In this same point, it reduces fees to zero on loans of up to $ 2 million, given to small businesses in Puerto Rico," she explained.